s-b-repo/i2p-Traffic-Padding-Plugin/README.md

     Add Plugin Class: Save TrafficPaddingPlugin.java under i2p/router/java/plugins.

     Register Plugin: Modify RouterAppManager.java in the net.i2p.router package to include this new plugin during router startup.

+Configuration UI: Optionally, expose togglePadding() as a setting in the I2P control panel so users can turn padding on/off.